YF&R Excellence in Agriculture Award

 - An applicant can be either an individual or a couple that is married or has similar legal rights under the law applicable to the state Farm Bureau organization.
 Applicant may choose to apply individually, rather than as a couple.

-- Applicant(s) shall be a Farm Bureau member(s) between the ages of 18 and 35 in good standing with his/her county Farm Bureau.
-The individual or spouse/spousal-equivalent shall have reached his/her 18th birthday at the time he/she qualifies for the national competition and shall not have reached his/her 36th birthday by Jan.
-31, 2021.
+- Applicant(s) shall be a Farm Bureau member(s) between the ages of 18 and 35 in good standing with their county Farm Bureau.
+The individual or spouse/spousal-equivalent shall have reached their 18th birthday at the time they qualify for the national competition and shall not have reached their 36th birthday by the completion of the competition.
+Competitors qualify at the time the national application is submitted and the completion of the competition is the day awards are given out (Monday, January 22, 2024).

-- Applicant(s) must not have derived a majority of his/her net income from an owned production agriculture enterprise in any of the past three years.
+- Applicant(s) must be in attendance on-site at the AFBF Annual Convention to compete nationally.
+Applicant(s) must not have derived a majority of their gross income from an owned production agriculture enterprise in any of the past three years.

 - Past and present members of the AFBF Young Farmers & Ranchers Committee and/or their spouse are not eligible to compete.